ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
-We know that the worst case for Insertion Sort is about $n^2/2$, while the average case is about $n^2/4$.
+We know that the worst case for Insertion sort is about $n^2/2$, while the average case is about $n^2/4$.
 This means that:

 - [ ] The growth rates are the same